Enfield Southgate (UK Parliament constituency): Constituency profile

 In recent years, the south-eastern and southern wards of the constituency, including Bowes and Palmers Green have returned Labour local councillors, with some councillors also in Southgate Green and Winchmore Hill.
 These wards tend to give the bulk of the Labour vote.
 The remaining wards generally elect Conservative councillors.

 To the north, the seat is semi-rural taking in Trent Park and the former campus of Middlesex University, and the Cockfosters terminus of the Piccadilly line, stretching into the wealthy Hadley Wood area.
 Some areas (smaller than local government wards) in the south of the constituency have middle rankings of deprivation when placed in a complete list of wards (such as the 2000 Index of Multiple Deprivation), however all other output areas lack any significant deprivation.

 Boundaries

 1950–1974: The Municipal Borough of Southgate.

 1974–1983: The London Borough of Enfield wards of Arnos, Bowes, Cockfosters, Grange, Highfield, Oakwood, Palmers Green, Southgate Green, West, and Winchmore Hill.

 1983–2010: The London Borough of Enfield wards of Arnos, Bowes, Grange, Grovelands, Highfield, Merryhills, Oakwood, Palmers Green, Southgate Green, Trent, and Winchmore Hill.

-2010–present: The London Borough of Enfield wards of Bowes, Cockfosters, Grange, Palmers Green, Southgate, Southgate Green, and Winchmore Hill.
+2010–2024: The London Borough of Enfield wards of Bowes, Cockfosters, Grange, Palmers Green, Southgate, Southgate Green, and Winchmore Hill.

-Boundary review
+2007 boundary review

-5th Boundary review 2000–2007

-The Boundary Commission for England recommended changes, which were approved, to the seat and effective from 2010.
+The Boundary Commission for England recommended changes to the seat, which were approved and effective from 2010.
 Part of Highlands ward went to Enfield North; part of Grange ward came in reverse.
 Parts of Grange; Bowes; and Palmers Green wards were added to the seat from Edmonton.
 Part of wards: Bush Hill Park and Upper Edmonton supplemented Edmonton.